 Notify the Brønnøysund Register Centre of the deletion

-The first step is to notify the Register of Business Enterprises must be notified of the deletion without unnecessary delay when the general meeting has approved the final, and audited, liquidation settlement.
+The first step is to notify the Register of Business Enterprises must be notified of the deletion without unnecessary delay when the general meeting has approved the final, and audited, dissolution settlement.
 The easiest way to do this is via the form entitled 'Coordinated register notification' in Altinn.
 In connection with the deletion, the final Annual accounts must be submitted to the Register of Annual Accounts.

 Responsibility for obligations

 If an enterprise simply "ebbs away" without any formal dissolution, unknown liabilities and obligations can arise.
-If the proper procedure to dissolve the enterprise is followed, someone will ultimately always be formally liable.
+A proper dissolution procedure will clarify who is formally responsible for the company´s obligations.
 The shareholders are liable for claims against the company, limited to the amount the shareholders have received as distribution of assets in connection with the dissolution.

 Retention of accounting documents

 The Bookkeeping Act´s requirement to retain accounting documents for 5 years also apply after the company is deleted.
-The dissolution board is responsible for compliance with this requirement.
+The Board of directors is responsible for compliance with this requirement.

 How much will it cost?